 4. Know Exactly What You Want

 Too often, people fail to get ahead in any meaningful way because they don’t really know what they are after.
 It is vital that you are clear about what you want from your career.
-Otherwise, advancing along the ladder will be much slower.
-It might help to write down your list of objectives, as well as where you hope to see yourself in one, two or five years’ time.
+Otherwise, advancing your career fast will just become a desire.
+It might help to write down your list of objectives, as well as where you hope to see yourself in one, two, or five years’ time.